 The surcharges collected from employers with above average experience fund the discounts given to employers with below average experience in each rate group.
-In this way, the experience rating program is revenue neutral.
-Rate group cost ratios are adjusted to ensure each rate group's discounts and surcharges are balanced.
+In this way, the experience rating program is approximately revenue neutral.
+Rate group cost ratios are adjusted to ensure rate group discounts and surcharges are balanced.